Control plane scaling

 Federated clusters

-Federated clusters allow multiple Nomad clusters to work together, providing high availability and disaster recovery.
-By deploying Nomad clusters across multiple regions, users can interact with any Nomad server endpoint, regardless of its location.
-This provides a single pane of glass without worrying about which specific cluster they are connected to.
+Federated clusters allow multiple Nomad Enterprise clusters to work together, providing high availability and disaster recovery.
+By deploying Nomad Enterprise clusters across multiple regions, users can interact with any Nomad Enterprise server endpoint, regardless of its location.
+This provides a single pane of glass irrespective of which cluster they connect to.

 Warning

-When ACLs are enabled, Nomad depends on an authoritative region to act as a single source of truth for ACL policies and global ACL tokens.
+When enabling ACLs, Nomad Enterprise depends on an authoritative region to act as a single source of truth for ACL policies and global ACL tokens.
+Nominate one of your regions as authoritative in this scenario.

 Refer to this tutorial on how to setup federation.